justinjao/justinjao.github.io/_posts/2022-11-18-Databases-are-Scary.md

 -----

-**Another one from the backlog, with some small touchups and add-ons.
-This one's originally dated Ocotober 16th (1am, so technically October 15th).
-Interestingly, I wrote this roughly a week after I drafted up my first post on (my first impressions of my co-op)[https://justinjao.github.io/co-op/My-Experience-A-Month-Into-Coop.html] So pretty much right after I talked about how the incident slack channel was all currently popcorn viewing for me.
-I also called the fact that this would probably change fairly quickly.
-I don't think I expected my perspective to change that quickly though!**
+*Another one from the backlog, with some small touchups and add-ons.
+This one's originally dated Ocotober 16th, 2021 (1am, so technically October 15th).
+Interestingly, I wrote this roughly a week after I drafted up my  post on [my first impressions of my co-op](https://justinjao.github.io/co-op/My-Experience-A-Month-Into-Coop.html).
+So pretty much right after I talked about how the incident slack channel was all currently popcorn viewing for me.
+I also called the fact that this would probably change for me fairly quickly.
+I don't think I expected my perspective to change that quickly though!*

 -----